NourhanSaeed707/company-system-backend/README.md

 1. Employee management: The system allows the admin to create, edit, delete, and get one employee.
 The admin can view all employees in the system or search for a specific employee by name or department.
 2. Department management: The admin can create, update, delete, and get departments in the system.
 The admin can also view all employees belonging to a specific department.
 3. Employee-Department relationship: The admin can assign an employee to a department, and view all employees belonging to a specific department.
+4. URL security: All URLs in the application are secured and can only be accessed by an authenticated admin.
+This is achieved using Spring Security, which restricts access to certain features and ensures that only authorized users can access the system.